Seraaron/agora/srd/Capabilities.md

 **A moment of hesitation is mostly an opportunity to roleplay** before the end of your [[Session Structure#Turns|turn]], though your hesitation may be counted as a [[Difficulties and Consequences#Weighing Factors|factor]] against you if must act again within the same [[Session Structure#Scenes|scene]].

 **Hesitation may be given as failure condition to other appropriately life-threatening rolls too**, not just Grit or Vigilance checks.
-For example, in [[Martial Combat|martial combat]] there are moves that can cause hesitation.
+For example, in [[Martial Conflict|martial combat]] there are moves that can cause hesitation.

 ---